practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Julia/README.md

 <br/>

-Otherwise, this compilation created 85 files in 8 folders in the generated _build_ subdirectory, which has a staggering size of 1.2GB!
+Otherwise, this compilation created 85 files in 8 folders in the generated _build_ subdirectory tree, which has a staggering size of 1.2GB!

 The most important and generated project configuration files are: